Thangam Debbonaire: 2019–2024 Parliament

 Debbonaire was again re-elected at the 2019 general election, with a decreased vote share of 62.3% and a decreased majority of 28,219.

 On 9 May 2021, Debbonaire was moved from the post of Shadow Secretary of State for Housing to Shadow Leader of the House of Commons in a shadow cabinet reshuffle.
 On 4 September 2023 she was appointed Shadow Secretary of State for Culture, Media and Sport by Keir Starmer despite admitting she had never been to a football or rugby match before.

 Due to the 2023 Periodic Review of Westminster constituencies, Debbonaire's constituency of Bristol West was abolished, and replaced with Bristol Central.
 In January 2022, Debbonaire was selected as the Labour candidate for Bristol Central at the 2024 general election.

-The Guardian has reported that she could be considered for a position in the House of Lords if she were to lose her seat in the election.
-Told that Green party campaigners were being advised to tell voters that if Debbonaire "doesn’t get elected they’re going to put her in the Lords anyway", Debbonaire was "enraged" and insisted that there had been no discussions about a peerage with the Labour leadership.
+The Guardian reported that she could be considered for a position in the House of Lords if she were to lose her seat in the election.
+Politico reported that Green party campaigners were being advised to tell voters that if Debbonaire "doesn’t get elected they’re going to put her in the Lords anyway".
+Debbonaire was "enraged" and insisted that there had been no discussions about a peerage with the Labour leadership.

 In the 2024 United Kingdom general election, Debbonaire contested the newly created Bristol Central but lost her re-election bid to Carla Denyer of the Green Party.
 Following the election, she stated on Channel 4 that she was expecting to lose her seat as early as November 2023, when she voted against calling for a ceasefire in the Israel-Hamas war.